 BSC Section F1.1.9 states that BSC Sections K3.1.2A, K3.1.8 and K3.3.12 to K3.3.14 cannot be changed without the Secretary of State's approval.
 These provisions cover the BM Unit registration requirements for Energy Intensive Industries (EII), Contracts for Difference (CfD) Assets and Capacity Market (CM) Assets.
-These are outside of the P363 and P364 scopes, so have not been considered for Modification.
+These are outside of the P363/4 scope, so have not been considered for these Modifications.